sidmodz/Blockchain-Projects/README.md

 # **Blockchain Projects Repository**

-Welcome to the **Blockchain Projects Repository**! 🚀 This repository contains multiple blockchain-related projects, each demonstrating key concepts in cryptocurrency, Ethereum transactions, smart contract development, and blockchain analysis.
+Welcome to the **Blockchain Projects Repository**! 🚀 This repository contains multiple blockchain-related projects using python, each demonstrating key concepts in cryptocurrency, Ethereum transactions, smart contract development, and blockchain analysis.

 ## **📂 Repository Structure**
 This repository is organized into four main folders: